ntu-aris/ntu_viral_dataset/README.md

 - Google, Baidu, CNZZ Analytics supported

 ## Documents
-You can view [theme related tests](https://rundocs.github.io/jekyll-rtd-theme), For full documentation, please refer to [https://rundocs.io/](https://rundocs.io/)
+For full documentation, please refer to [rundocs.io](https://rundocs.io/), You can also view [the theme related tests documentation](https://rundocs.github.io/jekyll-rtd-theme)

-## The License
+## License
 The theme is available as open source under the terms of the [MIT License](https://github.com/rundocs/jekyll-rtd-theme/blob/master/LICENSE).

 [repository]: https://github.com/rundocs/jekyll-rtd-theme